Mandated Placement of University Support Staff

 - Human Resources, the Office of Institutional Equity Action and the affected department will meet to review and confirm essential functions, necessary accommodations and placement necessity.

-- The Division of Human Resources and Affirmative Action will meet with the individual to review the position and necessary accommodations.
+- Human Resources and the Office of Institutional Equity will meet with the individual to review the position and necessary accommodations.

 - Human Resources will expedite mandatory placement where there is a match of competencies to position duties and departmental climate.